From Plants to Premium Cannabis Products

-Valens Agritech Ltd., a wholly-owned subsidiary of Valens GroWorks, is a state-of-the-art cannabis research, cultivation and extraction center located in Kelowna, BC.
-In January 2017, the company announced the completion of their final inspection by Health Canada.
-Valens Agritech received a Dealer’s License for controlled drugs and substances in Canada in May 2017 allowing them to analyze, cultivate, process, sell, import and export cannabis and cannabis related materials.
-Most recently, Valens also received a Producers License for Cannabis cultivation and oil processing, which was updated in November 2018.
+Valens Agritech Ltd., a wholly-owned subsidiary of Valens, is a state-of-the-art cannabis research, extraction and product development center located in Kelowna, British Columbia.
+Valens Agritech received a dealer’s license in May 2017 allowing them to analyze, cultivate, process, sell, import and export cannabis and cannabis-related materials.
+Valens also received a producers license (under the ACMPR) for cannabis cultivation and oil processing, which was updated in November 2018.
 It allows the company to sell cannabis and cannabis products and engage in B2B sales.

-Having received its Dealers license, Valens Agritech began carbon-dioxide-extracted cannabis oil production in March 2018.
-The company started with an extraction processing rate of 400 kilograms per month and have since raised the processing rate to 6,500 kilograms per month, having added double-capacity, supercritical CO2 extraction machines.
+Having received its dealers license, Valens Agritech began carbon-dioxide-extracted cannabis oil production in March 2018 for research and development.
+The company started with an extraction processing rate of 400 kilograms per month and has since raised the processing rate to 20,000 kilograms per month.

-In May 2018, Valens reported the success of its first cannabis harvest at its Valens Agritech facility.
+In May 2018, when it was cultivating, Valens reported the success of its first cannabis harvest.
 It exceeded expectations in terms of THC content, coming in above the industry average for the strain produced.

-The Valens Agritech center’s Head of Quality Assurance is Dawn Visintainer, a highly-accomplished scientist in the field of microbiology and biochemistry with years of experience with Health Canada and quality protocol as a lab manager.
+The Valens Agritech center’s Head of Quality Assurance is Dawn Visintainer, a highly-accomplished scientist in the field of microbiology and biochemistry with years of experience with Health Canada.
 She will oversee the customized extraction processes at the Kelowna facility in the production of cannabis oils and edibles as well as other natural health products.

-In April 2018, Valens GroWorks launched a new subsidiary company, Valens Farms.
+In April 2018, Valens launched its subsidiary company, Valens Farms.
 Valens Farms will be focused on the commercial production of premium quality specialty-strain cannabis while making use of dedicated, sustainable monocropping technology.

-Initial crop planting is expected in Q3 2019, and the first phase is anticipated to see production rates of up to 56,000 kilograms per year.
+The initial crop planting is anticipated to see production rates of up to 56,000 kilograms per year.
 The cannabis produced at this facility will be primarily for extraction, which will be conducted by Valens Agritech.